The Morning After: Get ready for Meta Connect

 The long wait for new VR and AR gear is almost over.

 Meta’s annual VR / AR shindig kicks off a few hours after this newsletter hits your inboxes.
 As usual, it’ll lay down the direction of travel for the next year of strapping stuff to your face.
 So, before the awkward stage banter begins, it’s worth reading up on what’s to come.
-We’ve prepared .
+We’ve prepared our usual roundup of all the rumors, scuttlebutt and leaks about what we’ll see.

-That includes , a pair of Buddy Holly glasses offering augmented reality in a more user friendly package.
+That includes Orion, a pair of Buddy Holly glasses offering augmented reality in a more user friendly package.
 CEO Mark Zuckerberg has already hinted about its potential, but he added we’ll only see the prototype today.
 We can also expect a cheaper version of the Quest 3 and some more AI doodads to come to the Ray-Ban smart glasses.

-.
+Once you’ve studied up, you can follow our coverage of Meta Connect 2024 live to get a blow-by-blow of the show the minute it happens.
 Everything kicks off at 1PM ET / 10AM PT, but the color commentary will start long before then.

 — Dan Cooper